HomeLatest NewsEnterprise ITWipro migrates HR databases from on-premise to Oracle Cloud

 Advertisement

 With Oracle Database on OCI and our multicloud capabilities, customers gain the freedom to run their workloads where and how they choose.
-This enables Wipro to drive better outcomes, realize cost efficiencies, and advance its vision of an AI-first, agile ,” said Premalakshmi.
+This enables Wipro to drive better outcomes, realize cost efficiencies, and advance its vision of an AI-first, agile enterprise,” said Premalakshmi.

 Wipro’s wider digital overhaul